scylladb/scylla-code-samples/presto/README.md

 3. Open Jaeger HotRod sample application at http://localhost:8081 and click on buttons to generate traces.
 4. Open Metabase at http://localhost:3000 and complete admin onboarding.
 5. Add Presto as a data source in Metabase.
-Use `http://presto:8080` as a host and `scylladb` as a catalog name.
+Use `presto` as a host, `8080` as a port and `scylladb` as a catalog name.
 During filling presto connection details fill `Username` with arbitrary string and leave user `Password` empty.
 6. Observe traces insights in Metabase.
+For example from home screen do:
+    * Click on "Browse data" button
+    * Choose created Presto data source
+    * Select jaeger_v1_test schema
+    * Open Operation Names V2 table
+    * On the right top Click green "Summarize" button
+    * Select Group By "Service Name"
+    * On the left bottom size click "Visualization" button
+    * Choose "Pie" visualization
+    * Save "Question" as "Spans by Service Name"

 **Cleanup**
 1. Run `docker-compose down --volumes` to stop and remove the containers and created volumes